-The same annual predictors with the same general pattern appear for Year 4 at school.
-Cross-border travel is only slightly negatively related to eventual attainment.
-FSM-eligible and SEN pupils are predicted to have lower KS4 attainment, and all ethnic minority groups (as recorded here) are still predicted to have slightly higher attainment at this stage.
-The apparent relevance of current FSM status gets less over time, presumably as it is explicable by the previous year's status for many pupils, dropping from -0.217 in Year 1 to -0.008 in Year 11.
-A coefficient appears for the first time for the absolute level of FSM-eligibility at school level, and this replaces the FSM segregation residual.
+are still predicted to have slightly higher attainment at this stage.
+The apparent relevance of current FSM status gets less over time, presumably as it is explicable by the previous year's status for many pupils, dropping from -.217 in Year 1 to -.008 in Year 11.
+A coefficient appears for the first time for the absolute level of FSM eligibility at school level, and this replaces the FSM segregation residual.
 As noted above, both are not needed, and over 11 years, the segregation figure is the best predictor for eight of those years.
 Whichever variable appears, the message is the same.
 Pupils in higher FSM schools have slightly lower attainment on average, even after their own FSM status is controlled for.

-The coefficients for attending a school in a different local authority to home are always small, and are negative up to Year 6.
-At primary school, EAL pupils are predicted to have higher than average eventual attainment.
+The coefficients for attending a school in a different local authority to home are always small and are negative up to Year 6.
+At primary school, EAL pupils are predicted to have higher-than-average eventual attainment.
 If not speaking English as a first or primary language is a disadvantage at school, it only appears to be a temporary one.
 However, as schooling continues, the pattern changes.
-Those still labelled as EAL by secondary school (perhaps not able to master English as well or recent arrivals in England) are predicted to do slightly worse at KS4.
-The coefficients change from 0.075 in Year 1 to -0.103 in Year 11
+Those still labeled as EAL by secondary school (perhaps not able to master English as well or recent arrivals in England) are predicted to do slightly worse at KS4.
+The coefficients change from .075 in Year 1 to -.103 in Year 11.

-The pattern of annual variables continues in Year 6 - the last year at primary school.
-Pupils labelled as SEN with or without a statement are predicted to have lower attainment, for every year they are school.
+The pattern of annual variables continues in Year 6-the last year at primary school.
+Pupils labeled as SEN with or without a statement are predicted to have lower attainment, for every year they are in school.
 The outcomes are more negative for statemented pupils, as might be expected, but both sets of coefficients are substantial.
-For pupils with statements the coefficients range from -0.282 in Year 1 to -0.139 in Year 11.

-For pupils with SEN but no statement, there is no clear change over time, but a sudden drop in Year 7 when they attend secondary school for the first time (-0.148 in Year 6 and -0.043 in Year 7).
-Over and above this, outcomes for pupils in school with high levels of SEN tend to be lower (-0.087 in Year 1 to -0.021 in Year 11).
+For pupils with statements, the coefficients range from -.282 in Year 1 to -.139 in Year 11.
+For pupils with SEN but no statement, there is no clear change over time, but a sudden drop in Year 7 when they attend secondary school for the first time (-.148 in Year 6 and -.043 in Year 7).
+Over and above this, outcomes for pupils in school with high levels of SEN tend to be lower (-.087 in Year 1 to -.021 in Year 11).

 As with KS1 attainment, there is a strong correlation between KS2 and KS4 attainment.
-Again, given other factors, the results in schools with higher KS2 scores and more pupils in longer-term poverty tend to be very slightly lower than might be expected otherwise (and vice versa).
+Again, given other factors, the results in schools with higher KS2 scores and more pupils in long-term poverty tend to be very slightly lower than might be expected otherwise (and vice versa).